karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 4. Deployment: --> to deploy the application using deployment..
 5. Service: --> to expose the deployed services to the external network need to create services.
 6. Daemonsets: --> it is a type of pods which are created one on each cluster nodes. means one pod on one physical server.
-7. Namespace: --> is working area in cluster, we can have mutiple namespaces in a cluster, we devide namespaces as a working are for dev/uat/prod.
+7. Namespace: --> in k8s cluster, we can have mutiple namespaces, we devide namespaces as a working are for dev/uat/prod.

 **`kubectl`** : is a command to which user interact with k8s cluster.